Tassos Marinos Developer of Joomla Extensions

 {client.device}

-Returns the type of the device of the user.
+Returns the type of device the user uses.
 Possible values:

 • desktop